github/codeql/docs/language/ql-handbook/about-the-ql-language.rst

 QL is the powerful query language that underlies CodeQL, which is used to analyze code.

-For more information about the important concepts and syntactic constructs of QL, see the individual reference topics such as :doc:`Predicates <predicates>` and :doc:`Types <types>`.
-The explanations and examples help you understand how the language works, and how to write more advanced QL code.

-For formal specifications of the QL language and QLDoc comments, see the :doc:`QL language specification <language>` and :doc:`QLDoc comment specification <qldoc>`.

 About query languages and databases
 -----------------------------------